nanograv/15yr_cw_analysis/README.md

 # CW analysis of the NANOGrav 15-year dataset

 The notebooks in this repository show how the analysis was done in the paper "The NANOGrav 15-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries".
-It also provides instruction on how one could reprodice those results on their own.
+It also provides instruction on how one could reproduce those results on their own.

 The following notebooks are available: